-Whether recruiting a start-up or a multinational, getting hiring right can make an enormous difference to the success of your business.
-Even with the most effective hiring process, it is unlikely that you’ll be able to find a candidate that has everything that you are looking for, but there are some universally positive characteristics to look for when hiring.
+Whether recruiting a start-up or a large corporation, getting hiring right can make an enormous difference to your business’s success.
+Even with the most effective hiring process, it is unlikely that you’ll find a candidate with everything you are looking for.
+Still, there are some universally positive characteristics to look for when hiring.

 These must-have traits and attributes can often indicate whether the job seeker will have the right mindset and skills to fit in with your organisation and reach their full potential.